-- 97% of Europe’s people struggled to survive while the remaining 3% lived a life of wealth and comfort.
+- About 97% of France’s people struggled to survive while the remaining 3% lived a life of wealth and comfort.

 - This gap between the wealthy and the poor created resentment.
 Those at the bottom saw the wealthy grow increasingly richer, while the poor got nothing while working the hardest.